mar00nie/Sky-Coding-Test/README.md

 # Sky-Coding-Test
-Coding test for Sky Software Engineering Academy
+Coding test in HTML/CSS and JavaScript for Sky Software Engineering Academy